Ohlweiler11/Exper/README.md

 - scipy

 ## Usage
-To use Exper you will have to write commands in Data.txt.
+To use Exper you will have to create a file named "Data.txt" in the same directory as Exper.py and write commands in it.
 Commands are written inside sections.
 To open a section you need to write the name of the section followed by ":".
 Lines starting with "\n" or "#" are ignored.
 For example:
 ```
 Variables:
 *variable command here*